EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

 Until now, what we got is a Java object `ServerSocket`, with a `SocketImpl` field which is a `NioSocketImpl` object.

-Actually, we haven't touch the "real" Socket yet.
+We haven't touched the "real" Socket yet.
 Because, so far we haven't any native method called which will create the "real" socket.

 Don't worry.
 Keep going.